STAY UP TO DATE

 Your program outcome evaluation may measure changes to: mental and physical wellbeing, prevalence of an STI or BBV, or a change in sexual or drug-related behaviours.

 Outcome evaluation measures changes at least six months after the implementation of the program (longer term).
 Although outcome evaluation measures the main goal of the program, it can also be used to assess program objectives over time.
 It should be noted that it is not always possible or appropriate to conduct outcome evaluation in some programs.

 At the completion of the program it may also be valuable to conduct summative evaluation.
 This considers the entire program cycle and assists in decisions such as:

-- If so, do you continue it in its entirety?
+• If so, do you continue the program?